hclcnx/customizer/docs/HCLConnectionsCustomizer.md

 ## Restricting Access to Include Files

-By default the contents of any repository in the `ibmcnxdev` GitHub organization are available for use by Customizer apps by any Connections Cloud tenant.
+By default the contents of any repository in the `hclcnx` GitHub organization are available for use by Customizer apps by any Connections Cloud tenant.
 This is a very flexible and convenient model but may not always be the desired solution for every situation.
 Some tenants may prefer to keep